 A Brief History

-EducAid was started as a sponsorship programme in 1994 following a trip to Sierra Leone by James Boardman and Swithun Mason in 1993.
+EducAid started life as a sponsorship programme in 1994, following a trip to Sierra Leone by James Boardman and Swithun Mason in 1993.
 Financial support was sent to Sierra Leone to help students pursuing their education.
 Following subsequent trips by James, Swithun and Miriam Mason, Swithun’s sister, it became clear that it was impossible to ensure the quality of education being delivered.
-Miriam’s background teaching French in the UK gave her a greater insight in to the issues being faced by these young people: full of dedication, but without the educational skills and practices to be able to change their lives.
+Miriam’s background teaching French in the UK gave her a good grounding to assess the quality of education being delivered; Miriam could see the issues being faced by these young people: they were full of dedication and willing to work hard, but were left without the educational framework and practices to be able to change their lives.
+The decision was made that she would travel to Sierra Leone to run schools, thus ensuring that the quality was being delivered on the ground.
 In 2000, delayed by the final, bloody end of the rebel war in Freetown, Miriam moved to Freetown and began to run classes on the back veranda of a rented house in Lumley – EducAid was founded.

 EducAid is a registered charity, primarily funded by individuals and charitable organisations in the UK, Europe and the United States.
 We were incorporated in 1995 as a Charitable Trust (1048012) and transferred in to a Charitable Incorporated Entity (CIO) in 2016 (1163161), both registered under the name of EducAid Sierra Leone.